 Healing while being a mom is a challenging experience.
 No one tells you how triggering it can be to become a mom when there are parts of you that still need tending to.
 You deserve to be nurtured just as much as your family does.
 And on the other side of your healing is an experience in motherhood that feels messy, blissful, adventurous, and joyful.
 You’re a good mama. ”

 This story was submitted to Love What Matters by Carly Jean Wright of San Diego, California.
-You can follow their journey on Instagram and TikTok.
+You can follow their journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: